 Welcome to the Housing 4 Our Vets website.
 We are a Transitional Housing Program located in Rock County Wisconsin.

-In April 2011 Rock Valley Community Programs, Inc. completed renovated and openend 24 studio apartments to house up to 48 homeless veterans and provide support services.
-Veterans can stay up to 24 months and transition to permanent housing.
+In April 2011 Rock Valley Community Programs, Inc. completed, renovated, and opened 24 studio apartments with the ability to house up to 48 homeless veterans and provide support services at once.
+Veterans can stay up to 24 months before transitioning to permanent housing.

 One out of every three homeless men who is sleeping in a doorway, alley or box in our cities and rural communities has put on a uniform and served his country.